 Kimball House Open House

-This Victorian era home, in the Queen Anne style is furnished in period furnishings to reflect the upper-middle class lifestye from 1886 to the beginning ...
+This Victorian era home, in the Queen Anne style with period furnishings to reflect the upper-middle class lifestye from 1886 to the beginning of the ...

 Open House from 1:00 to 4:00.
 Liz Neumeyer will give a talk at 2:00 PM about Berenice Bryant Lowe, a local biographer and auther ...

 Ed Bringham's Film Reveals Secrets of the BC Centennial